 We outline a system of home treatment for neck pain relief directed at current symptoms and preventing future problems.
 These methods do not work for everyone.
 It is highly recommended that you seek definitve medical evaluation for any health condition.
 Sometimes, direct medical intervention is necessary.
 We focus on methods of home treatments using posture modification, exercises and orthopedic devices which can be safely used in the home setting.
 In many cases, these methods can make a significant impact on neck pain and provide a more long term and consistant relief.

-One of the main strategies is taking responsibility for the management of your neck pain.
-If you have developed neck pain, you must learn how to deal with the present symptoms in coping with neck pain and how to deal with preventing future problems.
+One of the main strategies of home treatment for neck pain is taking responsibility for the management of your neck pain.
+If you have developed a neck problem, you must learn how to deal with the present symptoms in coping with neck pain and how to deal with preventing future problems.
 Helping yourself, especially in today’s health care environment, can be one of the most effective and efficient ways for long term management of your neck pain.

-Neck Solutions is designed for people with straightforward, recurring mechanical neck problems.
-Most people can begin using the methods described with some recommended precautions.
+Neck Solutions home treatment for neck pain is designed for people with straightforward, recurring mechanical neck problems.
+Most people can begin using the home treatment for neck pain methods described with some recommended precautions.
 Carefully watch your pain pattern.
 Initial discomfort is not uncommon, however, if your neck pain is getting progressively worse and remains worse the following day or slowly increases in severity and becomes intolerable, you should stop and seek advice from your health care provider.